 The bottom line is that, for young adults, term life insurance makes the most financial sense.
 The purpose of insurance is to be a backstop against major financial loss in the case of an unexpected event - death.
 It's not an investment vehicle.
 It's not sexy.
 It's not a retirement savings account.
 No matter how you paint it, insurance is designed to be insurance.

 Want to see how affordable term life insurance is?
-Check out a free quote from Fabric Life Insurance.
-It’s quick, free, and you can make sure your family is protected.
+Check out a free quote from Ladder.
+It's quick, free, and you can help make sure your family is protected.

 Readers, what are your thoughts on the term vs. whole life insurance debate?